Leaked GOP Document Says Abortion Could ‘Psychologically Wound’ Victims Of Sex Crimes

 A leaked GOP document lays out a plan for House Republicans to defend the Alabama abortion ban by arguing that abortions could “psychologically wound” the victims of sex crimes, according to Vice News.
 The document also slams the media response to the Alabama ban as excessive and offers a “messaging guidance” to lawmakers who have found defending the extreme law an uphill battle.

-Alabama recently passed an anti-abortion bill which would make all kinds of abortions a crime unless the life of the mother is in danger.
-The law doesn’t exclude victims of incest and rape and could lead to a doctor being jailed up to 99 years in prison for performing an abortion.
-The virtual blanket ban on abortions has led to widespread criticism and protests in Alabama and elsewhere, but despite the intense media and public scrutiny, a majority of congressional Republicans have refused to condemn the actions of the state.
+Alabama recently passed an anti-abortion bill which would make all kinds of abortions a crime, unless the life of the mother is in danger.
+The law doesn’t exclude victims of incest and rape, and could lead to a doctor being jailed up to 99 years in prison for performing an abortion.
+The blanket ban on abortions has led to widespread criticism and protests in Alabama and across the country, but despite the intense media and public scrutiny, a majority of congressional Republicans have refused to condemn the actions of the state.

-Now a leaked GOP document shows just how the party is attempting to defend the criticism of the abortion ban.
-The document which has been distributed by the Republican Study Committee, a conservative caucus that includes about 70 percent of House Republicans, slams the media response to the abortion ban, arguing that the media is using the ban as a “gotcha moment” to divide Republicans.
+Now, the leaked document shows how the party is attempting to defend the criticism of the abortion ban.
+The document, which has been distributed by the Republican Study Committee — a conservative caucus that includes about 70 percent of House Republicans — slams the media response to the abortion ban, arguing that the media is using the ban as a “gotcha moment” to divide Republicans.

-It argues that rape and incest victims must not be granted abortions because it is akin to “committing a second violent act” and calls terminating the pregnancy through abortion a “psychological wound” which would indelibly torment the victim.
+It argues that rape and incest victims must not be granted abortions because it is akin to “committing a second violent act,” and calls terminating the pregnancy through abortion a “psychological wound” which would indelibly torment the victim.

 “Every single child should be afforded the opportunity to live, regardless of how they were conceived,” it states.